 During 2022, the Company entered into an agreement with a financial institution for an amount up to \$80.0 million secured by seven vessels owned by respective subsidiaries of the Company.
-At the same time, all credit facilities with this financial institution were refinanced and cancelled, namely a revolving credit facility of the Company signed in 2019 for an original amount of \$20.0 million and increased to \$30.0 million in 2020, a credit facility signed in 2020 for an original amount up to \$20.0 million and increased to \$25.0 million in 2022, and another credit facility signed in 2021 for an original amount of up to \$70.0 million.
-During 2023, Eptaprohi, Soffive, Marinouki, Marathassa, Kerasies, Pemer and Lofou agreed with the same financial institution the extension of the tenor by six months, from June 2028 to December 2028, and a change in the margin of the existing credit facility entered into in 2022.
+During 2023, Eptaprohi, Soffive, Marinouki, Marathassa, Kerasies, Pemer and Lofou agreed with that financial institution the extension of the tenor by six months, from June 2028 to December 2028, and changes in the margin of this credit facility.
+During 2023, the vessel owned by Kerasies was released from the security package without any amendment to the terms of the facility, and during 2024, the vessel owned by Marathassa was released from the security package without any amendment to the terms of the facility.
 One of the independent members of the board of directors of the Company currently serves as the Chief Executive Officer of this financial institution.
-All above transactions were evaluated and approved by the board of directors of the Company.
+All above transactions were evaluated and approved by the board of directors of the Company excluding that independent member of the board of directors of the Company.